-What I love most about this career is finding and telling human interest sports stories that can mean something to anyone.
-There hasn’t been a story yet that I’ve been afraid to chase after.
-I’ve been blessed to win some awards for my storytelling.
-I won an Edward R. Murrow regional award for best sports reporting for my investigative story on how two football teams in Tulsa were using helmet sensor technology to try and make the game safer.
-I also was awarded an Oklahoma Association of Broadcasters award for best feature reporting for my story on a woman who went out of her way to donate a kidney to prominent college basketball coach and Texan, Billy Gillespie.
+His storytelling has been recognized with multiple awards including an Edward R. Murrow regional award for best sports reporting following an investigative story on how two football teams were using helmet sensor technology to try and make the game safer.
+He won the Oklahoma Association of Broadcasters award for best feature reporting, telling the story a woman who went to great lengths to donate a kidney to prominent college basketball coach and Texan, Billy Gillespie.

-I’m so excited for the opportunity to work with Mike Doocy, Sam Gannon and our entire team at FOX4.
-Feel free to reach out to me on Twitter and Facebook at @JeffKolbFox4.
+Feel free to reach out on Twitter and Facebook at @JeffKolbFox4.

 Dan Quinn is reportedly returning as Cowboys defensive coordinator for a third season.

 Dallas Cowboys rookie defensive end Sam Williams will not play in Saturday's game against the Philadelphia Eagles after being hospitalized in a crash.